 Tips for Gathering Evidence That Negligence Caused an Accident

-In personal injury cases in Northern Ireland the burden of proof lies with the claimant.
+In personal injury cases in Northern Ireland the burden of proof lies with the Plaintiff.
 To prove you were injured, gather as much evidence as you can.

 You can gather evidence of negligence through: